How We Can Help You

 I have worked with Laura in a professional capacity for 12 years.
 I have observed her bring an advocacy agency to life with new programs and initiatives.
 Laura is a hard worker with a masterful skill set - program design, funding, grant writing, collaboration and management, including turnaround situations.
 Laura is always tuned into what is happening in the arena in which she works and is a "go to" person when questions or issues arise.
 I certainly value our working relationship highly.

-Kevin Brady, Vice President, Market Operations and Fuels, American Electric Power (AEP) Ohio
+Kevin Brady, Vice President, Market Operations, American Electric Power (AEP) Ohio

 I have had the pleasure of working with Laura for the past six years.
 I served on the Board of Trustees of Mental Health America of Franklin County when she was the executive director.
 As an active member of the Finance Committee, I could see first hand the positive impact she had on the agency.
 Her understanding of financial matters, her incredible fund raising skills, and her ability to reach a large donor base were outstanding.
 She ended each fiscal year with a substantial surplus of funds.
 Laura was successful in starting a variety of new programs that helped people with mental health issues, and was able to evaluate the effectiveness of these programs.
 She never wavered in her commitment to making sure the agency was well funded, run efficiently and effectively.
 Laura is highly respected in the community for her efforts and passion for the people she served.
 I would recommend Laura to anyone looking for a consultant with extensive knowledge in all aspects of non-profit organizations.